mathworks-ref-arch/iac-building-blocks/aws/README.md

 The `AWS::CloudFormation::Stack` resource declares the nested stack.
  - The `TemplateURL` property defines the template to use.
 Set it to the Amazon S3 bucket URL of the security group template version `v1.0.0`.
  - The `Parameters` property defines the inputs to the nested stack.
 Set the parameters `VpcId` and `CidrIp` to the values of the root stack.
-Add subsequent parameters to explicitly allow SSH, NICE DCV, and MATLAB Proxy access but deny RDP access.
+Add subsequent parameters to explicitly allow SSH, NICE DCV, and MATLAB Job Scheduler access but deny RDP access.
 Leave other parameters at their default values.

 The [GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html) function retrieves an output value from the nested stack to the root stack.
 ```json